Hamster & Dwarf Hamster Sand & Sand Bath – Healthy Coat and Hygiene for your Hamster

-When it comes to coat care, a sandbox is recommended.
-The animals love to roll in the sand to clean their fur.
+When it comes to grooming, a sandbox is recommended.
+The animals love to roll in the sand and clean their coats.
 The sand has an abrasive and degreasing effect.
-In summer it even provides a bit of cooling
+In the summer, it even provides a little cooling

 Read more